MPCA-data/tidytuesdays/show-n-tell/exercises/README.md

 ```

 **Hint**
-*Read in the Lake Superior fish data stored in a .csv and name it "fishes".
-Create a new table called "big_fishes" by pulling out only the fish that are longer than 20 inches.*
+*Load the package "readr".
+Then read in the Lake Superior fish data stored in a .csv file and name the data "fishes".
+Create a new table called "big_fishes" by pulling out only fish that are longer than 20 inches.*

 </details>